MadeAgents/browser-agent/README.md

 - **Dual-Module Collaboration**: Operator (execution) + Summarizer (progress tracking) form closed loop

 ---
+> **Note**
-> **Note**: This agent system is developed as a prototype based on the [WebArena](https://arxiv.org/abs/2307.13854) environment, demonstrating production-viable engineering implementations that can be adapted for real-world deployment scenarios.
+- This agent system is developed as a prototype based on the [WebArena](https://arxiv.org/abs/2307.13854) environment, demonstrating production-viable engineering implementations that can be adapted for real-world deployment scenarios.
+- The [BrowserGym](https://github.com/ServiceNow/BrowserGym) environment has been appropriately modified to support advanced web automation capabilities.
+For detailed information about the modifications, please refer to the [NOTICE](NOTICE) file.
 ---

 > ⚠️ **Source Code Status**: The implementation code in the `agent/` directory is currently being organized.
 The complete source code will be made available soon.
 Stay tuned for updates!